tanmatt/QuoteOfTheDay/README.md

 - Thu Sep 26 07:00:03 2024 | The more I think about it, the more I realize there is nothing more artistic than to love others. - Vincent Van Gogh
 - Fri Sep 27 07:00:03 2024 | There are only two kinds of languages: the ones people complain about and the ones nobody uses. - Bjarne Stroustrup
 - Sat Sep 28 07:00:03 2024 | All the forces in the world are not so powerful as an idea whose time has come. - Victor Hugo
+- Sun Sep 29 07:00:04 2024 | The older I grow the more I distrust the familiar doctrine that age brings wisdom. - H. L. Mencken